aplteam/Tatin/docs/FirstStepsWithTatin.md

 A> ### Regarding Assets
 A>
 A> Note that assets are to be consumed, meaning that a package _**must not**_ write to the assets folder.
-A>
-A> Among several reasons for this one stands out: in cases a package is loaded and caching is on (the default) then the assets folder is shared by all projects/people who also loaded that package.

 #### Tatin and Cider

 If the project manager [Cider](https://github.com/aplteam/cider) is installed you may take advantage of it:

-If you are going to install packages into a project managed by Cider then you may specify a Cider alias in order to identify the first part of the install path.
+If you are going to install packages into a project managed by Cider, then you may specify a Cider alias in order to identify the first part of the install path.

-* If the selected Cider project has only one Tatin folder defined in its config file then that one is taken.
+* If the selected Cider project has only one Tatin folder defined in its config file, then that one is taken

-* If there are multiple Tatin folders defined the user is questioned which one she wants to install into.
+* If there are multiple Tatin folders defined, the user is questioned which one she wants to install into

 It is also possible to specify the package folder explicitly: